Simple-ML/Simple-ML/docs/DSL/tutorial/stub-language/README.md

 The stub language is the part of the Simple-ML DSL that is used to integrate functions written in Python into Simple-ML.
 It describes which functionality is available and how it must be used.
 The stub language has the following concepts:

-* [Packages and imports][packages-imports] help avoid conflicts that could arise if two declarations have the same name.
+* [Packages][packages] help avoid conflicts that could arise if two declarations have the same name.
+* [Imports][imports] make declarations in other packages accessible.
 * [Classes][classes] define custom datatypes that bundle data and operations on this data.
 * [Global Functions][global-functions] define operations that do not belong to a specific [class][classes].
 * [Enumerations][enumerations] define custom datatypes with a fixed set of possible variants.